Electrical System Problems of Tesla Model S - part 2

 The contact owns a 2017 Tesla Model S. The contact received notifications of NHTSA campaign numbers: 23v838000 (electrical system) and 24v051000 (electrical system); however, the parts to do the recall repairs were unavailable.
 The contact stated that the manufacturer had exceeded a reasonable amount of time for the recall repairs.
 The manufacturer was made aware of the issue.
 The contact had not experienced a failure.
 Parts distribution disconnect.

-all problems of the 2017 Tesla Model S
+50 Electrical System problem of the 2018 Tesla Model S

 The cable harness (slip ring) connecting the steering wheel controls including the vehicle horn, steering wheel buttons, scroll wheels, and potentially the airbag (according to the service technician) failed on this vehicle in January 2025.
 The vehicle was inspected by Tesla’s mobile service and they acknowledged that the cable harness had indeed failed.
 It is available for inspection.
 We have been forced to drive this car without a functioning horn and airbag.
 There were no warning signs or messages on the vehicle computer.